 The practice had a complaints policy providing guidance to staff on how to handle a complaint.
-The practice information leaflet explained how to make a complaint.
+The reception area had information that explained how to make a complaint.
 The practice manager was responsible for dealing with these.
 Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.